krogk/cpp-project-template/README.md

 * Ubuntu - latest
 * Macos - latest
 * Windows - latest

-On each platform the following compilers are used:
+On each platform the following compilers are used for build:
 * GCC-11
 * LLVM-14